Engineering

 ENGR-304: Engineering Economics

-An introduction to engineering economics including fundamental economic concepts, fixed and variable cost concepts, time value of money operations, comparison of alternatives, depreciation and income tax, economic analysis of projects in the public and private sectors, break-even analysis, uncertainty and risk analysis, decision models.
+This course introduces fundamental economic concepts and their application to engineering decision-making.
+Topics include fixed and variable costs, time value of money, comparison of alternatives, depreciation and income tax, and economic analysis of projects in both public and private sectors.
+Students will explore break-even analysis, uncertainty and risk analysis, and decision models, equipping them with the tools needed to evaluate and optimize engineering projects from an economic perspective.

 ENGR-400: FE Review